An Iowa Love Story, Dyersville & New Vienna

 Our Iowa love story with the Kluesner’s continued – meeting up with Inez for our afternoon tour.
 She met us at the Heritage House Museum, which is across the street from St. Boniface Church.
 The church is part of the Spires of Faith Roman Catholic Parishes.

-The Heritage House Museum has 23 room.
+The Heritage House Museum has 23 rooms.
 They are filled with period antiques, quilts and collections.
 Inez gave us an amazing tour of this wonderful place.
 We learned the parish was built in 1855.
-It was added onto to in 1895.
+It was added onto in 1895.
 The building, originally served as the parish rectory.
-Then, it was converted into boarding rooms and convent for the Sisters of Perpetual Adoration (they pray 24 hours a day).
+Then, it was converted into boarding rooms and a convent for the Sisters of Perpetual Adoration (they pray 24 hours a day).
 The nuns taught in St. Boniface grade and high school.
 The twenty nuns came from Lacrosse, Wisconsin to serve the parish and school.
 Inez said that children that lived in the country away from the school stayed at the home.
 “At one time, between 1910 – 1920, there were 24 children here.”

 The New Vienna Historical Society purchased the building in 1990.
 They opened it to the public a year later.
 Visitors learn about New Vienna history like businesses in town over the years.
 At the museum they offer custom quilting.
 They also rent out space in the community room.